talwat/pap/README.md

 Anyone is welcome to contribute, and if someone can port pap to various package managers, it would be greatly appreciated.

-If you want more info about how to contribute, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)
+If you want more info about how to contribute, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

+If you would like to add a plugin to the repository, take a look at [PLUGINS.md](PLUGINS.md).

 If you like pap, feel free to [star it on github](https://github.com/talwat/pap), or [vote for it on the AUR](https://aur.archlinux.org/packages/pap).